neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-cli.md

 ### Create another account

 > If none of your accounts has a lifetime member (LTM) status, skip this step as you will not be able to create a new account in this situation.
-You can verify the LTM status of an account by running the `get_account` command and checking the timestamp next to `membership_expiration_date`.
+You can verify the LTM status of an account by running the `get_account` command and checking the timestamp next to the `membership_expiration_date` entry.
 If the value is `1969-12-31T23:59:59` then the account is LTM, otherwise it is not.

-We will now create another account named `alpha2` and assume that `nathan` is the account with a LTM status.
+We will now create another account named `alpha2` and assume that `nathan` is the account with a LTM status and it has enough funds to pay the registration fee.

 Creating a new account is always done by using an existing account - we need it because someone (i.e. the registrar) has to fund the registration fee.
 We will use `nathan` for this purpose as it has the required LTM status.